 Repeatedly listed in The Best Lawyers in America and Michigan Super Lawyers for commercial litigation.

-Matthew J. Lund is a partner in the Commercial Litigation Practice Group of Pepper Hamilton LLP, and is the head of the firm’s litigation practice in Michigan.
+Matthew J. Lund is a partner in the Trial and Dispute Resolution Practice Group of Pepper Hamilton LLP, and is the head of the firm’s litigation practice in Michigan.
 He serves on the firm’s Finance, Pro Bono and Contributions committees.

 Mr. Lund’s practice covers a diverse breadth of complex civil litigation matters, with particular emphasis on federal court litigation.
 He has tried numerous cases to verdict, including federal securities disputes, complex contract and business tort claims, and federal CERCLA and state law environmental matters.
 He has represented employers and defended executives in the country’s largest corporations, and has published material regarding the rights of corporate officers regarding advancement and indemnification of defense costs.